Davejurgens/marvel-rivals-repo/README.md

     * Must have no lint or Vale errors.
     * Must have no errors in any code examples.
 5. Test your changes locally from your feature branch before you submit a pull request.

+This code is experimental and is intended for instructional use only.
+Use at your own risk.
+No warranty of serviceability is expressed or implied.